 It may be the most beautiful place in Australia.
 It's also a place with an unbreakable connection with the drama and tragedy of Australia's past.

-Known as Van Diemen's Land until 1855, Tasmania was inhabited by indigenous people for thousands of years before Europeans discovered its coastline in 1642.
-Abel Tasman was a Dutch sailor, a very long way from home, when he first logged the existence of the island.
-Two centuries later, the island was named after him.
+Known as Van Diemen's Land until 1855, Tasmania was inhabited by Indigenous people for thousands of years before Europeans discovered its coastline in 1642.
+Abel Tasman was a Dutch sailor, a very long way from home, when he first logged the existence of the island - though he didn't even know it was an island.
+It was well over a century before the British charted Australia's east coast in 1770.
+The colonial invasion followed in 1788.

-British colonisation began in 1803 and Tasmania quickly became a major part of the penal colony system.
+British colonisation of Tasmania began in 1803 - right after Sydney and long before other now-famous Australian cities were settled.
+Tasmania quickly became a major part of the penal colony system.
 Just under half of all convicts transported to Australia were sent to Tasmania.
 Port Arthur on the Tasman Peninsula, is Australia's best known convict heritage site.

 The brutal wars between the local indigenous people and invading colonials in Tasmania, caused the catastrophic collapse of indigenous societies.